-TPWD's February 10, 2017 letter stated that it appreciates the identification of Caddo Lake as a designated "wetland of international importance" and the requirement to coordinate with resource agencies.

-2.2.13 Proposed Regional Condition 13 states: Compensatory mitigation is required for all losses of waters of the United States that exceed 1/10 acre and for all losses to streams that exceed 300 linear feet.
+- 2.2.9 Proposed Regional Condition 12 states: For all discharges proposed for authorization under all NWPs, into the area of Caddo Lake within Texas that is designated as a "Wetland of International Importance" under the Ramsar Convention, the applicant shall notify the Fort Worth District Engineer in accordance with the NWP General Condition 32.
+The Corps will coordinate with the resource agencies as specified in NWP General Condition 32(d) (Pre-Construction Notification).
+TPWD's February 10, 2017 letter stated that it appreciates the identification of Caddo Lake as a designated "wetland of international importance" and the requirement to coordinate with resource agencies. - 2.2.10 Proposed Regional Condition 13 states: Compensatory mitigation is required for all losses of waters of the United States that exceed 1/10 acre and for all losses to streams that exceed 300 linear feet.
 Mitigation thresholds are cumulative irrespective of aquatic resource type.
 Compensatory mitigation requirements will be determined in accordance with the appropriate district standard operating procedures and processes.
-The applicant shall notify the appropriate District Engineer in accordance with the NWP General Condition 32 (Pre-Construction Notification) prior to commencing the activity.
+The applicant shall notify the Fort Worth District Engineer in accordance with the NWP General Condition 32 (Pre-Construction Notification) prior to commencing the activity.

-The USFWS July 21, 2016 letter recommends the Corps retain RC 1 from the 2012 NWPs and its requirement for compensatory mitigation at a minimum of one-to-one ratio for all "special aquatic site losses that exceed 1/10th acre" and not just those for wetlands as required by NWP General Condition 23.
+The Service's July 21, 2016 letter recommends the Corps retain RC 1 from the 2012 NWPs and its requirement for compensatory mitigation at a minimum of one-to-one ratio for all "special aquatic site losses that exceed 1/10th acre" and not just those for wetlands as required by NWP General Condition 23.